miLibris/flask-rest-jsonapi/docs/include_related.rst

 .. currentmodule:: flask_rest_jsonapi

 Coming soon.
-If you want to learn let's see tests
+If you want to learn let's see tests or api reference.